jarlehansen/springfox-loader/README.md

 ### Properties

-It is also possible to configure the values using properties/yml files (typically application.properties/application.yml).
+It is also possible to configure the values using properties/yml files (typically _application.properties_ / _application.yml_).
 On startup it will try to lookup the same configuration options as described above with 'springfox.' as a prefix.
 For example springfox.path.